ofrizangi/file-backup-server/README.md

 # file-backup-server

-a client-server communication developed in python in order to make a backup server.
+A simple backup server developed in python allowing you to back-up a specific directory in your computer.

 # Featueres:
 1. Backing up all the files and folders in a specific directory and its subfolders.